sierpinski/BlitzBranches/README.md

 On [my pull request app](https://marketplace.visualstudio.com/items?itemName=sierpinski.blitz-allpulls-extension) Marcus Mobley asked in a comment if I would make this app, so here it is!

 ##Source Code and Issue Reporting
-I use my pull request app's [GitHub repository](https://github.com/sierpinski/Blitz).
+Here is the source: [GitHub repository](https://github.com/sierpinski/BlitzBranches).
 Please open issues with the extension there so I can track them more easily.

 ##Feature Ideas
 Highlight branches which can be deleted or perhaps even offer a delete option with confirmation.